pseifer/shar/README.md

     // Add axioms to the KB.
     kb.addAxiom(Subsumption(NamedConcept(c1), NamedConcept(c2)))
     kb.addAxiom(Subsumption(NamedConcept(c2), NamedConcept(c3)))

     // Prove entailment of axiom.
     kb.prove(Subsumption(NamedConcept(c1), NamedConcept(c3)))

   println(r) // prints Right(true)
 ```

-Alternatively, we can also initialize HermiT with an OWL ontology, by giving its IRI to the *SHAR* framework.
+Alternatively, we can also initialize HermiT with an OWL ontology, by giving its IRI to the *SHAR* framework:

 ```scala
 @main def exampleOWL: Unit =